Gleyser/Gleyser/README.md

 - 🔭 I’m currently working on back-end using Java and Spring.
 - 🌱 I’m currently learning software development techniques and team formation in software engineering.
 - 👯 I’m looking to collaborate on educational projects.
+This profile contains many academic examples and class materials.
+- 👯 Dear students, you can use it and please contact me with need help.

 ## How to reach me...